 NOTE: Depending on deployment requirement, a security gateway may be required between the BH UPF and the MWAB Broadcasted PLMN network.
 In that case, the MWAB-gNB need to connect to the security gateway based on pre-configured security credentials.
 The traffic between MWAB-gNB and the MWAB Broadcasted PLMN goes inside the security tunnel established via the security gateway.

 UE connected to the MWAB-gNB can access the 5GS services offered by MWAB Broadcasted PLMN.
 No MWAB specific enhancement to the UE is required.
-The UE connected to the MWAB-gNB is not aware of the BH PLMN, and thus does not need any roaming agreement between its HPLMN and the PLMN 1.
+The UE connected to the MWAB-gNB is not aware of the BH PLMN, and thus does not need any roaming agreement between its HPLMN and the BH PLMN.

-Figure S.2-1: Architecture for MWAB operation support - non-roaming
+Figure S.2-1: Architecture for MWAB operation support - non-roaming with one PLMN

+Figure S.2-2: Architecture for MWAB operation support - non-roaming with two PLMNs